 By the time they graduate, our Interns leave Project SEARCH with a recognised City & Guilds qualification and over 800 hours of work experience on their CVs.
 That is a tremendous achievement and our approach is unique within the North East of Scotland.
 This is why our programme is so successful.

 Recent statistics have highlighted that 16,000 school children and young people in Scotland have learning disabilities and 26,000 adults in Scotland have learning disabilities and need support.
-In Scotland, young people with a learning disability have only a 7% chance of being in employment, but the national average rate of youth employment is 82%.
-The Project SEARCH University of Aberdeen success rate for Interns entering employment is 68%.
+In Scotland, the employment rate is around 74% of the population.
+However, only 7% of people with a learning disability are in work.